 The reference sheet is updated for 7.3!
-The full 7.3 FAQ can be found here.
+You might also want to check out the Resto Druid 7.3 FAQ here.

 - Lifebloom.
 Heal over time that can only be cast on one target at a time.
 Aim for 100% lifebloom uptime on a tank.

 - Rejuvenation.
 Heal over time effect that lasts 15+ seconds.
 Likely to be your most cast spell, but can be expensive when undergeared.

 - Wild Growth.
 AoE heal over time effect on a short cooldown that hits six targets.
 Very efficient (especially once you pick up the related artifact traits).
 Should be cast almost on cooldown to keep the party healthy.

 - Efflorescence.
 Targeted healing effect that heals allies in the green circle.
 It lasts for 30 seconds and is very efficient so practice keeping it up at all times.

 - Regrowth.
 Fast, inefficient heal that applies a smaller HoT effect.
 High crit chance.
 Actually a very strong spell but take care that you don’t overuse it.
 Useful for saving low HP allies if Swiftmend is on cooldown.